magoo/minimalist-risk-management/README.md

 This method is simple mainly for it's lack of measurement, which becomes the biggest problem.

 - It's impossible to know if you've discovered enough risks.
 What is enough?
-- While our intuition roughly sort our risks, how much distance exists in between each line item?
+- While our intuition roughly sorts our risks, should we focus more on some, than others?
 - Does our risk discovery process inform an investment into mitigation?
-How much money should we spend?
+Does it estimate budget?
 - Is our risk mitigation outpacing our increase in risks?
-Are we losing a race?
+Are we losing the race with every cycle?
-- What if we don't have talent or expertise to target the biggest risks?
+- What if we don't have the talent to fully understand a very specialized risk?